What’s your VC’s Tech Stack?

-Numerous other VC firms use tools to help the different parts of their tech stack work together: Zapier, Airtable and IFTTT made the top three in our survey.
-Another important use case for such tools is the organisation of unstructured and structured data throughout a VC firm’s workflow, as Eliot Durbin, Partner at Boldstart Ventures confirms.
+Numerous other VC firms use tools to help the different parts of their tech stack work together: Zapier, Airtable, and IFTTT made the top three in our survey.
+Another important use case for such tools is the organization of unstructured and structured data throughout a VC firm’s workflow, as Eliot Durbin, Partner at Boldstart Ventures confirms.
 Boldstart uses both Zapier and Catalytic for this purpose.

 Thomas Wilke, Managing Partner at 42CAP gives the following reasons for using Streak: “It is a very flexible CRM tool that allowed us to manage our deal flow and fundraising right out of the inbox.
 The flexibility of Streak to adapt to a general set of processes was a major plus compared to specialized solutions.
-It would be helpful if next generation CRM systems would add a more comprehensive and intelligent tracking of public available information of people and companies.”
+It would be helpful if next-generation CRM systems would add a more comprehensive and intelligent tracking of publicly available information of people and companies.”

 5% of our respondents reported that they are building their own proprietary CRM system.